torontomulibrary/lits_vm/README.md

 * Installs Node.js (TODO: make this optional and disabled by default)

 ### elasticsearch
-This recipe installs elasticsearch (requires Java)
+This recipe installs elasticsearch (requires Java).

 ### ffmpeg
-This recipe installs ffmpeg
+This recipe installs ffmpeg.

 ### java
-This recipe installs Java
+This recipe installs Java.

 ### mysql
-This recipe installs and configures MySQL databases using data bags
+This recipe installs and configures MySQL databases using data bags.

-#### Data Bag Definition
-A sample MySQL object in a data bag would look like:
+A sample mysql_service data bag would look like:
 ```json
 {
   "bag_type" : "mysql_service",